a-heintz/pyopencl-matmul/README.md

     This dramatically makes GEMM faster and allows for arbitrarily sized matrices.

 Note: The notebook was run on a Macbook Pro, but will run on any CPU, GPU, and FPGA that supports OpenCL.
+Performances can be greatly accelerated with the use of GPUs and FPGAs.